 - Shiʿism: religious, cultural, and intellectual history

-Dr. A. Bdaiwi studied at the Universities of London and Exeter, and received his PhD in Arabic and Islamic Philosophy from the University of Exeter (2014).
+Dr. A. Bdaiwi studied at the Universities of London and Exeter, and received his PhD in Arabic and Islamic Intellectual History from the University of Exeter (2014).
 He spent three years as a lecturer in Islamic and Iranian intellectual history at the University of St Andrews (2013-2016).
 In January 2016 he was Visiting Scholar of Medieval Studies at the College of William and Mary.
-Since August 2016 he is Assistant Professor of Medieval Arabic Philosophy at Leiden University.
+Since August 2016 he is Assistant Professor of Medieval Arabic Philosophy and Islamic Intellectual History at Leiden University.
 He is also a member of the Leiden University Centre for the Study of Islam and Society (LUCIS) and founder of the Leiden University Shiʿi Studies Initiative (LUSSI).

 I teach the following courses at undergraduate (BA) level: History of Philosophy, Introduction to Medieval Philosophy, Introduction to Shiʿi Islam, Classical Readings in Arabic, Medieval Islam History, Academic Skills, Modes of Knowing in Medieval Islam, and Medieval Arabic Philosophy.